5 best cheap binocular deals in the Prime Day sales

 Celestron SkyMaster 15x70 binoculars: was $119.95, now $80.19 at Amazon (save $39) (opens in new tab)

 Head to Amazon pronto if you want these bestselling Celestron binoculars with 33% off list price.
-They have a large aperture, making them suitable for nature-spotting in dim light conditions, as well as use for stargazing.
+They have a large aperture, making them suitable for nature-spotting in dim light conditions, as well as use for stargazing (although the 20x80 version below is better for dedicated stargazing, if that's your priority).
 Because they're Celestron, you know you're getting a quality product, and the reviews on these back that up.

+- Want to know what the different numbers mean?
+Check out our guide to how to choose binoculars for stargazing